zhuodannychen/Competitive-Programming/Hackerrank/meet-pwcc-officers/README.md

-This is a Hackerrank Contest created by my friend.
+This is a Hackerrank Contest created by Mark Sturtevant.

 https://www.hackerrank.com/contests/meet-the-pwcc-officers/challenges